CosmosOS/Cosmos/docs/articles/user/network.md

 ## How it works

 Your code calls the standard .NET socket classes, whose PAL bottoms out in `Socket`-level [plugs](../dev/plugs.md) in `Cosmos.Kernel.Plugs` (`SocketPlug`, `TcpClientPlug`, `TcpListenerPlug`, `UdpClientPlug`, `NetworkStreamPlug`).
-Those delegate to the Cosmos network stack (the TCP state machine and UDP layer over IPv4, ARP and Ethernet), which sends and receives frames through the `NetworkDevice` driver registered with `NetworkManager`.
+Those delegate to the Cosmos network stack (the TCP state machine and UDP layer over IPv4, ARP and Ethernet, with ICMPv6 and Neighbor Discovery over IPv6), which sends and receives frames through the `NetworkDevice` driver registered with `NetworkManager`.
 The Cosmos `DhcpClient` and `DnsClient` sit directly on the Cosmos UDP layer.

 ```
 TcpClient / TcpListener / UdpClient / NetworkStream     (stock BCL)